dungeontiger/data_gen/README.md

 You can specifiy the values for columns.
 By default each row will choice a random value from this list.
 However, if you want to use all these values, use random:False and you will be given each value in order.
 It will stop when out of values.
 This is a good way to make a dimension table.

+Sequential integers can be created by setting startInt and endInt.
+Once endInt is reached generation will stop, unless loop is set to true.
+In this case it will go back to the beginning.
+You can use this to create string keys by also setting the prefix.